vincentrunge/vincentrunge.github.io/Links.md

 ---

-Mathematical activity is facilitated by a wide open access to research literature.
-An important part of my job consists in finding books, publications or blogs, helping to better understand my problems.
+An important part of my job consists in finding books, publications or blogs, helping me in my everyday work.
+Mathematical research is facilitated by a wide open access to research literature.
 This section gathers my favorite sources of information for math research and math "entertainment".

 ### <a name="mathL"></a>Math leisure